 Upon the death of Udai Singh in 1572 there was a brief tussle on who would succeed the throne of Mewar.
 Maharana Pratap had other stepbrothers who were also vying for the throne of Mewar.
 However, the senior nobles in his father’s court wanted Pratap Singh to succeed as he was the eldest son of Udai Singh II, thus Maharana Pratap took over the throne of Mewar’s royal family at the age of 32 on 1st March 1572.

 Attempt previous year’s History Questions for UPSC Mains by visiting the linked article.

 During the reign of Udai Singh II, the siege of Chittorgarh had led to the loss of the fertile eastern half of Mewar to the expansionist Mughal Empire.
 Yet the western half of Mewar which consisted of the wooded and hilly terrain near the Aravalli range was firmly under the control of the Sisodia Rajputs.

-Mughal Emperor Akbar was intent on securing the rest of Mewar in order to secure a stable route to the economic powerhouse of Gujarat.
+Mughal Emperor Akbar intended to secure the rest of Mewar to secure a stable route to the economic powerhouse of Gujarat.
 Upon the ascension of Maharana Pratap in 1572, Mughal Emperor Akbar sent many diplomatic missions to convince him to become a vassal of the Mughal Empire like the other Rajput rulers in the region had done so as Maharana Pratap refused to submit in person to Akbar, thus ensuring that war would be inevitable.

 Read in detail about the Battle of Haldighati in the linked article.